-- 1. Introduction - 2.
-BOOK, LITERATURE, THEORY seminar/ New Criticism lecture - 3.
-New Criticism seminar /Russian formalism lecture - 4.
-Russian formalism seminar/Reader oriented theories lecture - 5.
-Reader-oriented theories seminar/Structuralism lecture - 6.
-Test
+- 1. Introduction

+- 2. New Criticism

+- 3. Russian formalism

+- 4. Reader oriented theories

+- 5. Structuralism

+- 6. Test

 Linguistics part

 - 1. Ethics in research - 2.
 How to write a good abstract? - 3.
 How to formulate the hypothesis and research question? - 4.
 How to write an introduction and a conclusion? - 5.
 Difference between qualitative and quantitative research - 6.
 How to make references correctly and compile a bibliography?